Know before you go

 The three farms within the park encourage skylarks to nest in some of the fields and maintain hedgerows to support a wide variety of birds, such as linnets and yellowhammers, as well as mammals and invertebrates.
 The river Mole is stocked with coarse fish and is home to swans, kingfishers, herons, various duck species, and little egrets.

 Ash Dieback on Norbury Park

-Woodland safety works are starting on Norbury Park in January.
-Surrey Wildlife Trust is removing Ash trees close to roads and paths as they have been infected by Ash dieback however Ash trees away from these areas will be left in place.
-These works have been approved and licensed by Natural England and the Forestry Commission.
+Woodland safety works were carried out on Norbury Park during January 2019 to remove Ash trees close to roads and paths as they were infected by Ash dieback.
+These works were approved and licensed by Natural England and the Forestry Commission.

-Once the Ash trees have been removed, areas of the park will look different.
-Pathways will look wider, some areas will look more open and in some instances bare and there will be evidence that machinery has been on site.
+Areas of the may park now look different.
+Some pathways look wider, some areas look more open and in some instances there will be evidence that machinery has been on site.
 You will see some ruts where the wheels have been and ‘brash’ left on site which is standard forestry practice.
 Over time this will recover and although at first it will all look stark, it doesn’t take long for nature to take its course.

 Please note that parking charges apply at Norbury Park.

 Fetcham car park (and lay-by)